 - You will have access to industry-relevant specialist technologies and new equipment at both the University of Lincoln’s food and agricultural campuses, the National Centre for Food Manufacturing (NCFM) at Holbeach, and at Riseholme Park.
 Travel costs between campuses will be covered by the Lincoln Institute for Agri-food Technology.

 - The University of Lincoln’s National Centre for Food Manufacturing is committed to helping the sector innovate.
 We work with employers and partners towards this goal, aided by our partnership with leading equipment suppliers, and our specialist facilities, food factory and cutting-edge automation.

 - Students on this course will have the opportunity to study at Riseholme Park, situated just three miles north of Lincoln in a beautiful parkland campus.
-Riseholme is home to the Lincoln Institute for Agri-Food Technology.
+Riseholme is home to the University's Department of Agriculture.
 Life Sciences students studying courses in animal behavior also study at our facilities at Riseholme.

 - The programme will host a variety of industry specialist guest speakers.

 This programme is designed to prepare you for a career in the world’s biggest industry, agri-food.
 Agriculture companies, food manufacturers, producers, and retailers are large employers, as are government departments which develop food policy.
 You may advance your career in technical, marketing, distribution, plant supervision and product development.
 You may also choose to form your own company, with the support of the University of Lincoln Enterprise hub.

 The University Careers and Employability Team offer qualified advisors who can work with you to provide tailored, individual support and careers advice during your time at the University.
 As a member of our alumni we also offer one-to-one support in the first year after completing your course, including access to events, vacancy information, and website resources; with access to online vacancies and virtual and website resources for the following two years.